-We have audited the accompanying basic financial statements of the Metropolitan Water Reclamation District Retiree Health Care Trust (Trust), a component unit of the Metropolitan Water Reclamation District of Greater Chicago (District), as of and for the years ended December 31, 2011.
-These financial statements are the responsibility of the Trust's management.
-Our responsibility is to express an opinion on these financial statements based on our audits.
 The Trust's financial statements include partial prior year comparative information.
-Such information does not include notes to the basic financial statements which are required to constitute a presentation in conformity with GAAP.
-Accordingly, such information should be read in conjunction with the Trust's financial statements for the year ended December 31, 2010 from which such partial information was derived.
+Such information does not include notes to the basic financial statements or management's discussion and analysis which are required to constitute a presentation in conformity with GAAP.
+Accordingly, such information should be read in conjunction with the Trust's financial statements for the year ended December 31, 2011 from which such partial information was derived.